Accounting & Strategic Finance Major or Minor

 Accounting has been listed among the best jobs and among the happiest careers.
 Accountants remain in high demand and the U.S. Department of Labor expects accounting jobs to continue to grow at a rate of approximately 20%.
 With an accounting major grounded in a liberal arts education at Carroll College, students develop the skills that employers value: strong communication abilities, analytical and reasoning skills, and the knowledge to make ethical, value-based decisions.
 The Carroll College Career Center is available to assist students with securing internships, developing resume writing and interviewing skills, and researching employers.

 Accounting majors are prepared for a variety of challenging and rewarding careers such as consulting with individuals on tax or financial planning matters, becoming a forensic accountant for the FBI, employment with a local or international corporation, or providing audits of financial statements.
+A recent Carroll grad completed an internship with the FBI.

 Accounting graduates may enter directly into the workforce or enroll in graduate school.
 Recent graduates have gone on to earn masters in business (MBA), masters of accountancy, doctorates in business administration (DBA), or law degrees from schools such as Montana State University, University of Montana, University of Idaho, Gonzaga University, George Fox University, and University of Notre Dame.